-Quarry Lake is another one of those locals lakes in the Canadian Rockies.
-It’s where you’ll find people walking their dog and just enjoying the scenery.
+Quarry Lake is another one of those local lakes in the Canadian Rockies.
+It’s where you’ll find people walking their dogs and just enjoying the scenery.
 There are picnic benches and park benches to sit and look up at Ha Ling Mountain.

 70. Mountain Bike at the Canmore Nordic Center